echopdx/coosbay/site/content/blog/hit-the-trails-six-hiking-destinations-to-explore-on-oregon-s-adventure-coast.md

 ---
-title: 'Five Oregon Coast Hiking Destinations to Explore This Summer '
+title: Five Hiking Destinations to Explore on Oregon's South Coast
 date: 2019-05-27T21:00:00-07:00
-description: ''
+description: 'Some of the most stunning and diverse landscapes in the country are right here on Oregon''s South Coast.
+Grab your hiking boots and head this way for a beautiful adventure on these five hiking destinations on Oregon’s Adventure Coast. '
 image: ''
-tags: []
+tags:
+- Oregon Coast
+- " Hiking"
+- 'Golden and Silver Falls '
+- South Slough National Estuarine Research Reserve
+- " Cape Arago Loop"
+- Cape Arago Hiking Trails
+- Shore Acres Hiking
+- South Slough Hiking
+- Oregon’s South Coast
+- Oregon Coast Trail
+- John Dellenback Trail
+- Bluebill Lake Trail
+- 'regon Dunes National Recreation Area '
+- Coos Bay Hiking
+- North Bend Hiking
+- Charleston Oregon Hiking
+- Family Friendly Hiking
+- Oregon Hiking Destinations
+- " Oregon’s Adventure Coast"
+- waterfalls
-categories: []
+categories:
+- 'Hiking '
 draft: true

 ---
 Summer is here and we think it’s time for you to take a hike!
 Coos Bay, North Bend and Charleston, Oregon residents and visitors have access to some of the most stunning and diverse landscapes in the country; whether it’s climbing majestic sand dunes or biking through a rugged coastal forest or walking along paths overlooking the Pacific, and now is the time to grab your hiking boots and head this way for a beautiful adventure.
-Here are # Hiking Destinations to explore on Oregon’s Adventure Coast:
+Here are five hiking destinations to explore this summer (or any time of the year) on Oregon’s Adventure Coast:

 **#1 OREGON DUNES NATIONAL RECREATION AREA**
 When one of the largest areas of temperate coastal sand dunes in the world is located in your back yard, you hike it!
 Miles and miles of towering wind-sculpted sand dunes make the famed Oregon Dunes National Recreation Area a perfect location for hiking and photo opportunities.
 Though there are numerous trails to choose from, here are a few that captured our imagination: